dpak11/blockchain/README.md

 # Blockchain (Decentralised)

-> This is a work in progress BlockChain application which is in Phase-1 of development.
+> This is a work-in-progress BlockChain Web app which has completed Phase-1 development stage.

 Aim is to build a decentralised application by distributing the `blockchain` between individual users, and thereby eliminating the need of a Server for storing Blockchain in any form.

 ### Phase-1 :

-- Add individual blocks into block chain.
+- API to add individual blocks into block chain.

 	> POST request to `http://localhost:3000/blockdata`